You can install via npm:

 </body>

-references.
+</html>Note the order of the script references.
 Since Bootprompt is a wrapper

 around Bootstrap's modal functionality, you need to include the libraries in